 Sam Adams Brewery Oktoberfest

-Sam Adams Brewery pulls out all the stops to celebrate Oktoberfest at its two Boston locations: the Downtown Taproom near Faneuil Hall, and the Brewery in Boston's Jamaica Plains neighborhood.
+Sam Adams Brewery pulls out all the stops to celebrate Oktoberfest at its two Boston locations: the Downtown Taproom near Faneuil Hall, and the Boston Brewery in the Jamaica Plains neighborhood.

-At both sites, the 3-days of Oktoberfest revelry include live music, stein hoisting contests, awesome German and New Englnd food specials (brat and pretzel combos, lobster, BBQ), and special Oktoberfest-inspired beer releases to celebrate Sam Adams' love of lager.
+At both sites, the 3-days of Oktoberfest revelry include lots of live music, stein hoisting contests, awesome German and New England food specials (a 3-course Beer Dinner complete with beer pairings in the Jamaica Plains location and Fest Plates, Sausage Platters in the Downtown Taproom), and special Oktoberfest-inspired beer releases to celebrate Sam Adams' love of lager.

-The lineup of food selections, live music and DJs, and stein-hoisting contests varies by day and venue - so check the details on Sam Adams' Facebook page: https://www.facebook.com/events/1048383862491387
+The lineup of food selections, live music and DJs, and stein-hoisting contests varies by day and venue - so check the details on Sam Adams' website

 Where: Samuel Adams Boston Taproom (60 State Street, near Faneuil Hall; nearest T station: Blue Line/Government Center) and Samuel Adams Brewery (30 Germania Street, Jamaica Plain neighborhood, Boston; nearest T station: Orange Line/Stony Brook)

-Tickets: Presale tickets cost $10 and include a 7oz pour of Octoberfest brew, advanced entry during a 1-hour entry time block, and guaranteed Octoberfest swag; you can also get tickets for $10 at the door (assuming space is available), which include a 7 oz pour of Oktoberfest.
-UPDATE: Presale tickets are sold out, but regular tickets will be available at the door.
-Come early, as space inside is limited.
+Tickets: Presale tickets cost $10 and include a pour of Octoberfest brew (amount varies by location), and guaranteed Octoberfest swag; you can also get tickets for $10 at the door (assuming space is available), which include a 7 oz pour of Oktoberfest.

 Oktoberfest at The Beehive